lpmorenoc/agwise-fertilizer/README.md

 https://github.com/CGIAR-AgWise/agwise-fertilizer/blob/main/generic/ML/Prediction/prepare_PredictionGrid.R

 The trained model will then be used to predict yieldon a new spatial desired area.
-So, this script does the preparation of the prediction grid, stacking the spatial covariates with th three climate scenarios;normal, above-normal and below-normal.
+So, this script does the preparation of the prediction grid, stacking the spatial covariates withih three climate scenarios;normal, above-normal and below-normal.

 https://github.com/CGIAR-AgWise/agwise-fertilizer/blob/main/generic/ML/Prediction/prediction.R